 Mesh all of various ingredients together with the implement of your choice.
 While you can certainly use any relevant hardware from this article's core components list, you might also consider a coffee grinder if you're in a pinch or only need to season salt.

-- Table salt, 6 tbsp
+- Kosher salt, 6 tbsp

 - Dried thyme leaves, 1/2 tsp